sin5678/inav_cn_wiki/Why-do-I-have-limited-servo-throw-in-my-airplane.md

-# Explanation of why you have limited throw in example Angle mode
+# Explanation of why you have limited throw in any stabilisation mode. ( Including Rate / Acro )

 First basic PIFF controller: